Marcussena/FSND-capstone/README.md

 - Casting Assistant

 	- Can view actors and movies
 - Casting Director

-All permissions a Casting Assistant has and…
+	- All permissions a Casting Assistant has and…
-Add or delete an actor from the database
+	- Add or delete an actor from the database
-Modify actors or movies
+	- Modify actors or movies
-Executive Producer
+- Executive Producer
-All permissions a Casting Director has and…
+	- All permissions a Casting Director has and…
-Add or delete a movie from the database
+	- Add or delete a movie from the database
-- Casting agent: Can view actors and movies.
-- Casting director: Can view, add, modify, or delete actors; can view and modify movies.
-- Executive producer: Can view, add, modify, or delete actors and movies.

 # Running tests

-To run the unittests, first CD into the Capstone folder and run the following command:
+To run the unittests, restore a database using the agency_test.psql file provided.
+From the project folder in terminal run:
 ```
+psql agency > agency_test.
-python -m agency.tests
+python tests.py
 ```

 # API Documentation